mguymon/lock_jar/README.md

 ## Gem Integration

-LockJar can be triggered when a Gem is installed by using a [Gem extension](http://docs.rubygems.org/read/chapter/20#extensions) of type Rakefile.
+LockJar can be triggered when a Gem is installed by using a [Gem extension](http://docs.rubygems.org/read/chapter/20#extensions) of type _Rakefile_.
 The cavaet is the task to install the jars must be the default for the Rakefile.

 A Gem spec with _Rakefile_ extension: